jaycezhang789/numjs/README.md

   If the modules are missing, the helpers throw informative errors explaining which dependency to add.
 - **CI follow-up.** Our GitHub Actions matrix will gain conditional jobs that install these optional dependencies and run interop smoke tests once the zero-copy pipeline lands.
 Until then the code paths remain best-effort and are guarded by runtime type-checks.

+## DataFrame View & CSV/Parquet IO (Preview)

+- **Lightweight DataFrameView.** `DataFrameView` wraps a 2D `Matrix` and tracks column names plus per-column dtypes.
+It supports column selection, renaming, per-column dtype overrides, and projection back to plain matrices/row objects.
+- **CSV helpers.** New Node utilities `readCsvDataFrame` / `writeDataFrameToCsv` load and persist numeric/boolean tables.
+Browser code can feed a `ReadableStream<Uint8Array>` into `readCsvDataFrameFromStream` for progressive parsing.
+The parser currently targets numeric and boolean columns; non-numeric cells become `NaN` and can be coerced later.
+- **Parquet helpers.** On Node, `readParquetDataFrame` / `writeParquetDataFrame` integrate with Polars.
+Install `nodejs-polars` (or `polars`) and the helpers will bridge through the existing Polars converters.
+Without the dependency the functions raise clear guidance.
+- **Interoperability.** `DataFrameView` cooperates with the Arrow/Polars bridges, so you can move between CSV ↔︎ DataFrameView ↔︎ Arrow/Parquet with minimal glue.
+The class deliberately keeps the underlying `Matrix` in `float64`; dtype hints drive conversions when you request individual columns.

 ## Licensing and Feedback

 The project is currently pre-release.
 File issues or pull requests if you encounter bugs, missing algorithms, or performance regressions.